prodmodfour/avengers_campaign_player_wiki/backgrounds/the_balanced_one/the_balanced_one.md

 nav_order: 6
 ---

 # Basic Info

-## What is "The Balanced One"?
+## What is *The Balanced One*?

-You are a werewolf.
-But you're not like other werewolves.
-You're The Balanced One.
+You are a werewolf — but unlike any other.
+You are *The Balanced One*.

-Most werewolves fall into two categories:
+Most werewolves fall into one of two categories:
-* Beings of Chaos
-* Beings of Order

-When a person is turned into a werewolf, they become either one of the two based on whether their soul is more chaotic or ordered.

-Both types are incompatible with civil society.
-They are incapable of thought that is outside of their nature.

-You contain within you both natures.
-Your mind has the capacity for chaos and order.
-Most beings have one thought at a time.
-You have two parallel thoughts at any given moment.
-The Chaotic Thought and the Ordered Thought.
-You can choose to act on either.

-You are the only one of your kind that you know.
-Other werewolves view you with reverence and fear.
+- **Beings of Chaos**
+- **Beings of Order**

+When a person is transformed into a werewolf, the curse molds itself to the nature of their soul.
+Those with a disciplined mind become creatures of Order.
+Those with a wild heart become creatures of Chaos.

+Both are powerful, yet both are flawed.
+Their thoughts are bound to their nature — incapable of balance or moderation.

+You are different.
+You embody both natures in harmony.
+Within you reside two minds: one ordered, one chaotic.
+They exist in constant dialogue, sometimes in conflict, yet always together.
+At any given moment, you can choose which voice to follow — the Chaotic Thought or the Ordered Thought.

+You have never met another like yourself.
+Among werewolves, you are an anomaly — revered by some, feared by most.

+---

-## Order vs Chaos
+## Order vs. Chaos

-When in either hybrid or wolf form, chaos wolves are black whereas order wolves are white.
+When in hybrid or wolf form:

-Your fur is black in some parts and white in others.
-The percentage of white vs black fur is determined by how chaotic or ordered your soul is.

-You have a number of Chaos Points.
-You have a number of Order Points.
-They both add up to 5.

-Whenever you make a decision that is strongly in line with your chaotic self, you gain a Chaos point and lose an Order point.

-Whenever you make a decision that is strongly in line with your ordered self, you gain an Order point and lose a Chaos point.
+- **Chaos-aligned werewolves** have black fur.
+- **Order-aligned werewolves** have white fur.

+Your fur bears both colors — a living reflection of your inner balance.
+The ratio of black to white changes as your soul shifts between order and chaos.

+You track this with **Chaos Points** and **Order Points**, which always total **5**.

+- When you act according to your chaotic nature, **gain 1 Chaos Point** and **lose 1 Order Point**.
+- When you act according to your ordered nature, **gain 1 Order Point** and **lose 1 Chaos Point**.
-Whenever you make a choice that is in between the two, your balance remains the same.
+- When you make a choice between the two, your balance remains unchanged.

+---

 ## Loss of Control
-If you lose control of your character due to a mental effect, or experience a mental condition such as frightened or charmed, you must make a DC 15 Wisdom Saving Throw.

-If you fail, you partially lose control of your character and your most dominant side (order or chaos) takes over.
-Every minute, you may make another saving throw.
-You may still make decisions, but they must strongly be in line with your most dominant side.
+When your mind is compromised — whether by fear, charm, madness, or other mental effects — you risk losing balance.

+You must succeed on a **DC 15 Wisdom Saving Throw**.
+On a failure, your dominant nature (Order or Chaos) seizes control.

+While under this influence:
+- You may still act, but your choices must align with your dominant nature.
+- You can repeat the saving throw once per minute to regain control.
-If you lose control and you have not shifted, you immediately shift into hybrid form.
+- If you have not yet transformed, you immediately shift into **hybrid form** upon losing control.

+---

-## How does one become a werewolf?
+## Becoming a Werewolf

-If a creature is dealt damage by either a werewolf's claw or bite attacks, they contract the lycanthropy disease.
+A creature that takes damage from a werewolf’s **claw** or **bite** may contract the curse of lycanthropy.

-After 4d8 days, the creature makes a DC 12 Con saving throw.
-If they fail, they become a werewolf.
+After **4d8 days**, the creature makes a **DC 12 Constitution Saving Throw**.
+On a failure, they succumb to the transformation and become a werewolf.

+---

 # Basic Choices

 ## Your Story

-* Create a story about how you were turned into a werewolf
+- Describe how you were first turned into a werewolf.
-* Decide your policy on turning others into werewolves
+- Decide your stance on spreading the curse — do you embrace it, or restrain it?

+---

-# You get:
+# You Gain

-* The ability to change forms
+- The ability to change forms
-* Order and Chaos powers
+- Access to both **Order** and **Chaos** powers

-See the pages below for more information
+See the following pages for details on your abilities.